Max Kibardin

 Max Kibardin (born 1976, Russia) is an artist, fashion designer and creative director based in Lugano, Switzerland.

 Kibardin is best known for his women's and men's fashion accessories brand ‘Max Kibardin' which has shown at New York Fashion Week.
-His work for, and collaborations with, Rihanna, Britney Spears, Alex Murray-Leslie (Chicks On Speed), Cameron Silver (Decades), Brian Kenny, Iké Udé, Noa Shadur, Mattel, Swarovski Elements, Mawi Keivom, Ralph Rucci, Reem Acra, Gilles Mendel, Furla, TOD's Group, Pringle of Scotland and Bruno Magli are well known.
+His work for, and collaborations with, Rihanna, Britney Spears, Alex Murray-Leslie (Chicks On Speed), Cameron Silver (Decades), Brian Kenny, Iké Udé, Noa Shadur, Mattel, Swarovski Elements, Mawi Keivom, Ralph Rucci, Reem Acra, Gilles Mendel, Furla, TOD's Group, Pringle of Scotland, Bruno Magli and Caruso menswear are well known.

 Early life and education

 Kibardin studies Industrial Design and in the late 1990s is discovered by Karl Lagerfeld to model for L’Uomo Vogue.
 Modelling allows him to travel around the world, enter and understand fashion industry, enough to follow his passion, move to Milan to study Fashion Design at Marangoni Institute.

 Career

 Kibardin opens his studio in Milan in 2004.
 Since then he collaborates with different lifestyle companies, doing runway shows in New York and London.
 The following year Kibardin establishes his eponymous design house.

 In 2006, Kibardin has the opportunity to meet and present his work to Franca Sozzani, editor-in-chief of Vogue Italia.

 In 2007, finalist of Vogue Italia 'WHO IS ON NEXT?', Kibardin is co-branding with Furla.
 Through 2007 and 2008 'Max Kibardin for Furla', the footwear and accessories line, is distributed worldwide in Furla flagship stores.
 After the first season Kibardin is appointed footwear creative director of Furla.

 The same year Kibardin's line is recognized by Footwear News (Condenast USA and Fairchild Fashion Media) with Vivian Infantino Emerging Talent Award.

 In 2009, Kibardin is the winner in the accessories category of the first edition of 'WHO IS ON NEXT?
 UOMO' by Pitti Immagine and Vogue Italia.

 In summer 2009, Britney Spears performed in Max Kibardin custom made shoes in her worldwide ‘Circus’ Tour.

 In 2010, while the Milanese designer is personally involved in the creative direction of different companies, his studio develops and manages several co-branding projects.
 'Max Kibardin for Ralph Rucci', 'Max Kibardin for J. Mendel' and 'Max Kibardin for Pringle of Scotland' are to name a few.

 In 2011, Kibardin is appointed Chief Creative Officer of Bruno Magli.
 Kibardin involves and collaborates with various artists, designers and photographers to help him relaunch the brand.
 In the consequent 3 years Kibardin has repositioned Bruno Magli with focus on US, Japan and digital channels such as Net-a-Porter.

 Also in 2011, Kibardin designs the shoes for Rihanna ‘Loud’ worldwide tour.

 In 2015, Kibardin's work is included in 'The New Vocabulary of Italian Fashion', exhibition at Triennale Milano.

+In 2022 Italian menswear brand Caruso, controlled by Lanvin Group, has announced the appointment of Max Kibardin as creative director.